telcirion/odin/README.md

 ## What does this framework do?
 As stated in the introduction, the basic building blocks for modeling are events and commands.
 Events are things that have happened and are irreversible facts.
-Events are caught by event handlers or process managers, which can decide to send a command to a command handler which targets a specific aggregate (data within a certain consistency boundary within the domain.)
+Events are caught by event handlers implemented by process managers / sagas, which can decide to send a command to a command handler which targets a specific aggregate (data within a certain consistency boundary within the domain.)

 This framework facilitates the above pattern by providing the presented concepts with interfaces, implementation and some glue to tie it all together.